 The following Letter of Invitation templates are for inviting visiting Faculty to UBC:

 CIC will issue permits/visas for Visiting Scholars as long as the individual is self-funded and will therefore not be paid by UBC.
 If UBC wishes to pay the individual the position must be advertised and a Labour Market Opinion obtained.

 - If the individual is completing a degree it must be a graduate degree.

 Note that under UBC policy the maximum length of a visitor appointment is 1 year, but may be renewable for a further year.

-Use the LOI for Visiting Scholars.
+Use the LOI for Visiting Scholars (DOC).
 This letter is different from the LOI for unpaid visiting faculty as visiting scholars do not qualify under CIC’s Visiting Professor exemption.
 The faculty member extending an invitation to a visiting scholar will need to provide details on what the individual will be doing while visiting UBC and must confirm the individual is self-funded.

 CIC allows individuals holding a PhD (or near completion of the PhD) to be appointed to time-limited positions for postdoctoral teaching and research.
 UBC Policy allows individuals to be appointed for up to 3 years within 5 years of obtaining a PhD or 10 years of obtaining a DDS or MD.
 Note that with the Dean’s approval a postdoc appointment could be extended for a further 2 years.

 - Individual should have received their PhD by the time an application for a work permit is made.
 CIC may request proof of the PhD or expectation that it will be awarded shortly.
 CIC may allow some flexibility if the individual has not yet completed their thesis defense but has completed all requirements for a PhD.

 The following Letter of Invitation templates are for inviting Postdoctoral Fellows to UBC: